Our present garden.

 This is the second year I grow corn and still no success!
 The mistake I made the first year was not to give them enough sun and this year it was a combination of being uprooted three times (!!) and vicious slugs.

 I like to mix my vegetables in the vegetable beds.
 Not only does it look interesting, but they all grow in different speed (fast-growing radish is great to grow while you are waiting for a slow-growing cauliflower).
 It also helps to grow certain vegetables next to each other as companion planting repels and confuse pests.
-I’m growing potatoes in those big pots in the background.

 A yellow zucchini plant and popcorn (!!).
 My kids played around with popcorn for fun and they actually started growing!
 Although no cobs grew, they were still decorative.